jeremiah-c-leary/vhdl-style-guide/docs/entity_rules.rst

 entity_003
 ##########

-This rule checks for a blank line above the entity keyword.
+This rule checks for a blank lines or comments above the entity keyword.

-Refer to the section `Configuring Blank Lines <configuring_blank_lines.html>`_ for options regarding comments.
+Refer to the section `Configuring Previous Line Rules <configuring_previous_line_rules.html>`_ for options.

 **Violation**